Martín Rico: Discovering Venice

 It was Rico's discovery of Venice in 1873, however, that led to the perfection of his artistic style and the creation of many of his most emblematic works.
 This year, Rico and Fortuny traveled together to Italy, stopping in Rome, Naples, Florence and Venice: it was Venice, more than any other city he had previously visited, that captured Rico's artistic imagination.
 From this first trip until his death thirty-six years later, Rico spent every summer with the exception of one working in the Italian “City of Light.”
 Venice's unique setting, with its plazas, churches and canals, as well as its magnificent light, attracted many artists, including Édouard Manet, Claude Monet, John Singer Sargent, Pierre Renoir and Federico del Campo.
 Joining this group of artists while following in the tradition of the Italian vedute of the eighteenth century, Rico frequently painted his Venetian scenes outdoors, often from a gondola anchored to a canal or from the window of his room located in the Dorsoduro neighborhood.
 Rico became in particular good friends with the Peruvian painter Federico del Campo.
 The two artists worked sometimes together painting the Venetian scenes that were popular with the increasing number of travelers to that city.

-Rico died in Venice, aged 74.
+Rico died in Venice, aged 74 and is interred at the San Michele cemetery on the Isola di San Michele.